Waste treatment: Wastewater treatment

-Agricultural waste water treatment
+Agricultural wastewater treatment

 Agricultural wastewater treatment is treatment and disposal of liquid animal waste, pesticide residues etc. from agriculture.
 Concentrated animal feeding operations (CAFOs) are a large contributor to water contamination with animal waste.
 A possible treatment to contaminated agricultural wastewater is extending rainwater drainage systems.
 Extending these systems allows room for water cleaning and collecting systems to be implemented.
 Another solution is reusing already treated wastewater from treatment plants.
 This diminishes any risk of the water being contaminated.

 Industrial wastewater treatment

-Industrial wastewater treatment is the treatment of wet wastes from factories, mines, power plants and other commercial facilities.
+Industrial wastewater is contaminated water from industrial practices.
+This water can contain harmful materials like chemicals, metals, and bacteria.
+Industrial wastewater treatment is the treatment of this water from factories, mines, power plants and other commercial facilities.
+This is a major problem because 80% of the wastewater from industrial practices goes back into different ecosystems without being treated.
+This is unsustainable for our planet and is very harmful to different animals and their habitats.

 Sewage treatment

 Sewage treatment is the treatment and disposal of human waste.
 Sewage is produced by all human communities.
 Treatment in urbanized areas is typically handled by centralized treatment systems.
 Alternative systems may use composting processes or processes that separate solid materials by settlement and then convert soluble contaminants into biological sludge and into gases such as carbon dioxide or methane.